Travel period Dec 2011 – Jan 2012

 After lunch we headed to Swansea.
 It is about a 50-minute drive from Coles Bay, where you will find a friendly and laid-back town that is blessed with some of the coast’s longest and prettiest beaches.

-The town centre is home to many interesting historic buildings, with a terrific local history museum that shares the town’s stories and artifacts.
+The town centre is home to many interesting historic buildings, with a terrific local history museum that shares the town’s stories and artefacts.

-We didn’t stay here long, as we impatiently wanted to get to Eaglehawk Neck – a small community in southeast Tasmania, built around a narrow bar of land, less than 30 meters wide.
+We did not stay here long, as we impatiently wanted to get to Eaglehawk Neck – a small community in southeast Tasmania, built around a narrow bar of land, less than 30 meters wide.

 Just south of the narrow isthmus at Eaglehawk Neck, the east coast of the peninsula has several wonders, including Tasmans Arch and Devils Kitchen.